romgapuz/awsmetric2csv/README.md

 **awsmetric2csv** (AWS Metric to CSV) is a Python command-line utility to extract CloudWatch metric data from an AWS resources (e.g. EC2, RDS).

 **Features:**
-- Extract metric data from all EC2 instances
+- Extract CPU metric data from all EC2 instances of the selected region
+- Extract CPU metric data from all RDS instances of the selected region
 - Customize parameters: period, days and filename
+- Save output to csv file

 **Upcoming Features:**
-- Add RDS support
+- Support for other metrics e.g. Network IO,

 ### Installation